 Consequently, it’s evident there is an issue with the country’s healthcare notably, accessibility and affordability.
 It’s also worth noting that it’s not unusual for people in Nigeria and emerging markets to take healthcare for granted, the reason is that metrics aren’t in place to guarantee the optimality of healthcare when used, so they accept whatever healthcare is available.
 While for the pricing, hospitals are yet to implement the appropriate way to charge patients not necessarily at the cheapest fee possible, although, the general public can afford a price point.

 To ensure it delivers in its mission, startup Reliance Health decided to merge both vital concepts to ensure users are able to access an integrated suite of healthcare products via subscriptions.
 And some of these services are offered directly by the company – through its telemedicine platform, drug delivery system in addition to two clinics located in Lagos, Nigeria.
 While others are provided via third-party provider partners.
 Notably, hospitals, diagnostics centers, and pharmaceutical centers.

-It should be borne in mind that Reliance didn’t just evolve, rather, Kangpe, launched in 2015 is a telemedicine-focused startup in Nigeria that goes with a slogan “doctor in your pocket”.
+It should be borne in mind that Reliance didn’t just evolve, rather, Kangpe, launched in 2015 is a telemedicine-focused startup in Nigeria that goes with the slogan “doctor in your pocket”.
 The latter was eventually pivoted to Reliance.